 This kind of philanthropy – a charity based on mining - might have been appropriate for R.E.
 Ross in the 1960’s but it’s not an acceptable position today.
 The Ross Trust and its Trustees cannot claim to be conservationists while simultaneously seeking to bulldoze, blast and mine a massive part of Arthurs Seat’s remnant bushland, animal and plant habitat and pristine waterways.
 The new quarry is fundamentally incompatible with the legacy of Roy Ross.

 The Ross Trust has in excess of $60 million in assets and investments and 87 per cent of its annual income comes from its investments.
 Read the Ross Trust Annual Report 2019-2020 here.

 It simply doesn’t need a new quarry to continue its good work.
 As Trustees of R.E Ross’ estate, it is incumbent upon them to find another, sustainably focused, investment strategy.
-With a professed duty to conserve nature, they should preserve – not destroy – Arthurs Seat.
+One way forward has been proposed by Professor Jeff Floyd, former Chair of Parks Victoria, in his report outlining a vision for the Arthurs Seat Parklands.
+With a professed duty to conserve nature, the Ross Trust should preserve – not destroy – Arthurs Seat.